ali-2x/UniversityLibrary/README.md

 **Acknowledgments**

 This project was developed as part of Database Management course at HKBU.
-Special thanks to Dr. Jianliang Xu, Head & Chair Professor, for guidance and support.
+Special thanks to Dr. Jianliang Xu, HKBU Comp Sci Dept Head & Chair Professor, for guidance and support.